 Unlike some villages where white-collar or blue-collar occupations dominate the local economy, Luxemburg is neither predominantly one nor the other.
 Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Luxemburg is a village of professionals, sales and office workers, and service providers.
 There are especially a lot of people living in Luxemburg who work in management occupations (13.75%), office and administrative support (13.01%), and teaching (8.30%).

-Because of many things, Luxemburg is a great place for families with children to consider.
-First of all, many other families with children live here, making Luxemburg a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
-The village’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
-With regard to real estate, Luxemburg has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
+Luxemburg is a good choice for families with children because of several factors.
+Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
+The village’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
+Many people own their own single-family homes, providing areas for children to play and stability in the community.
 Finally, Luxemburg’s overall crime rate ranks among the lowest in the country, making it one of the safest places to raise a family.

-As is often the case in a small village, Luxemburg doesn't have a public transportation system that people use for their commute.
+Luxemburg is a small village, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 The per capita income in Luxemburg in 2022 was $33,501, which is middle income relative to Wisconsin and the nation.
 This equates to an annual income of $134,004 for a family of four.
 However, Luxemburg contains both very wealthy and poor people as well.